 03 of 09

-Although each region prepares bacalao in a somewhat different style, this dried fish needs to be soaked for several hours or overnight in order to rehydrate it and wash away most... of the salt.
+Although each region prepares bacalao in a somewhat different style, this dried fish needs to be soaked for several hours or overnight to rehydrate it and wash away most of the salt.
 Don´t let that deter you, however, as you explore this interesting ingredient.

 04 of 09

-Romeritos can be prepared in a number of ways, but the most well-known dish with this ingredient is called revoltijo, which consists of the greens cooked in a mole sauce (often with potatoes and slices of cactus) and eaten with shrimp or little... shrimp fritters.Continue to 5 of 9 below.
+Romeritos can be prepared in many ways, but the most well-known dish with this ingredient is called revoltijo, which consists of the greens cooked in a mole sauce (often with potatoes and slices of cactus) and eaten with shrimp or little shrimp fritters.Continue to 5 of 9 below.

 05 of 09

-Sopa de queso is what Nicaraguans call this savory soup made around this time of year.
+Cheese soup (sopa de queso) is what Nicaraguans call this savory soup made around this time of year.
 Yes, it contains cheese, but also corn masa harina (the corn flour used to make tortillas and tamales), which adds wonderful flavor and texture and is quite filing.
 This substantial dish won´t let you get up hungry from the table.

 06 of 09

-Several South American countries have their versions of a small wheat-free breads made with cheese.
+Several South American countries have their versions of small wheat-free bread made with cheese.
 This rustic Paraguayan version, made with tapioca starch (cassava or manioc flour) and flavored with anise seeds, is typically enjoyed in that country during Holy Week.
-Though small in size, these loaves are delicious—and naturally gluten-free.
+Though small in size, chipa is delicious—and naturally gluten-free.

 07 of 09